Manheim Township provides a variety of seasonal services throughout the year. These services are outlined below:

 The Public Works department is committed to providing excellent snow removal service.
 Although the Township has a general policy for snow removal, each storm event may be a cause for change.
 The Township is divided into zones.
 Within each zone, the major collection streets and roadways are attended to first, with the residential streets following.
 Salt material is spread on the roads at the start of a storm, and when snow starts to accumulate, the roads will be plowed with one single pass in each direction on each street.
 After the initial plowing, the plow will return to widen the cleared area as much as possible.
 When clearing driveway entrances keep in mind that the plow will be returning again and may block the driveway with additional snow.
 In our attempt to remove snow from the roads, plowed snow may damage mailboxes; wet heavy snow increases the chance of damage to mailboxes.
 To reduce the potential for damage, make sure your mailbox is secured tightly on a sturdy post.
 Damage occurring from plowed snow is the property owner's responsibly.
 The Township crew makes every effort to avoid causing damage to mailboxes.
 Some additional reminders during snow events: Do not push or throw snow in roadways.
 This create hazardous driving conditions.
 Drive carefully at a minimum speed.
 Keep parked vehicles off the street whenever possible.

 Spring Street Cleaning

-Manheim Township’s annual spring street sweeping program is scheduled the end of March through the first 2 or 3 weeks of April (weather permitting).
+Manheim Township’s annual spring street sweeping program is scheduled to begin on April 2 and continue through April 17 (weather permitting).
 Cleaning is done daily from 6:00 a.m. to 10:00 p.m.
 The Public Works Department requests that residents who have off-street parking available to please utilize it during these times.
-Should you have any concerns regarding this program, contact Wendy Herr at 569-6406 ext.
+Should you have any concerns regarding this program, contact Wendy Dettrey at 569-6406 ext.
 1129.